BaharaJr/api-docs/docs/users/user/user.md

 ---

-All user management activities in HRHIS are performed using Users app.
-These activities include creation, granting and revoking roles  as well as disabling user accounts.
+All user management activities in HRHIS are performed through Users app.
+These activities include creating new users, granting user roles as well as disabling user accounts.
 To access and use the user module the following steps have to be followed:

  1. Go to application menu and select User application